sushmarj/college-app/README.md

 Runs the app in the project directory .<br />
 Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

+I have connected server data and Frontend to run in a single terminal.

 The page will reload if you make edits.<br />
 You can see any errors by inspect in the console .